Twipped/CurvyAndTrans.com/posts/2019-02-06.1212.5011BD/index.md

   - Skin moistening, change in odor (scrotum and penis begin to smell vaginal)
   - Coloration changes, particularly along the [perineal raphe](https://en.wikipedia.org/wiki/Perineal_raphe)
   - Skin along the shaft and glans thins and becomes more prone to tears/bruising during sex
+  - Perineum becomes very soft to the touch, velvet like

 - Perspiration distribution changes
   - Sweating becomes more of a full body experience, less focused on the scalp.